International Trade

 They were then asked whether they favored or opposed the US continuing to be in the agreement.
 A bipartisan majority favored it (72%), including 55% of Republicans as well as 88% of Democrats.

-Democrats, however, came down against the USMCA legislation, with a modest majority (54% opposed).
-However the Democrats response to the pro and con arguments make it clear that their opposition to the USMCA legislation was driven by their support for greater free trade with Mexico and Canada, not opposition.
+Democrats, however, came down against the USMCA legislation, with a modest majority of 54% opposed.
+However the Democrats response to the pro and con arguments make it clear that their opposition to the USMCA legislation was driven by their support for greater free trade with Mexico and Canada, not opposition, and appeared to be satisfied with the existing NAFTA agreement.
 The argument against the USMCA based on the negative effects of free trade with Canada and Mexico was rejected by a majority, while the argument that it compromises free trade principles was found convincing by a large majority.

 Related Standard Polls